lyteword/kjv/matthew/chapter-3.md

 <sup>14</sup> But John forbad him, saying, I have need to be baptized of thee, and comest thou to me?

-<sup>15</sup> And Jesus answering said unto him, Suffer ** now: for thus it becometh us to fulfil all righteousness.
+<sup>15</sup> And Jesus answering said unto him, Suffer *it to be so* now: for thus it becometh us to fulfil all righteousness.
 Then he suffered him.

 <sup>16</sup> And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: